maria-parreira/lost-and-found/README.md

 ## What is MongoDB?

-- MongoDB is a NoSQL database, meaning it doesn't use the traditional table-based relational database structure.
+- MongoDB is a non-relational database, meaning it doesn't use the traditional table-based relational database structure.
 - Instead, it stores data in flexible, JSON-like documents, which allows for more dynamic and scalable data storage.
 - It’s particularly popular for handling large volumes of unstructured or semi-structured data.
 - It’s commonly used in web applications, mobile apps, content management systems, and real-time analytics.